 The fabric is made up of 78% nylon and 22% elastane, which is smooth and stretchy, but got the most sweaty of the synthetic fabric products tested when doing high-intensity exercise.
 The bonded seams and the fit are great, and we recommend these for all but the sweatiest activities.

 The first time we wore these, the banding around the leg openings felt tight, and it was somewhat constrictive while doing squats during a HIIT workout.
-The side seams are bulkier than some other options out there and can dig in a little, but ended up being comfortable.
-They also got damp while exercising but were dry within half an hour.
+The side seams are bulkier than some other options out there and can dig in a little, but they ended up being comfortable.
+These also got damp while exercising but were dry within half an hour.
 This no-frills bikini is comfortable and durable with a low price tag.

 The Fruit of the Loom Tag Free Brief offers good value, and along with their sister bikini, had the lowest price point-per-pair.
 The pack comes with neutrals, lighter and brighter colors, and a few patterned pairs.
 The brief style offers maximum coverage and stays securely in place with the lower leg openings and high waist while exercising or working on projects.
 They were comfortable, with no rubbing or tightness, and fit great under high-waisted pants or shorts, but not with mid or low-rise bottoms.